flutter/plugins/packages/shared_preferences/README.md

 [![pub package](https://img.shields.io/pub/v/shared_preferences.svg)](https://pub.dartlang.org/packages/shared_preferences)

 Wraps NSUserDefaults (on iOS) and SharedPreferences (on Android), providing a persistent store for simple data.
-Data is persisted to disk automatically and asynchronously.
+Data is persisted to disk asynchronously.
+Neither platform can guarantee that writes will be persisted to disk after returning and this plugin must not be used for storing critical data.

 ## Usage
 To use this plugin, add `shared_preferences` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).